linoush/DM_Velocity_Distribution/README.md

 * g(vmin): The integral of f(v)/v in the heliocentric frame of the total distribution.

 #### Note:
-(September 26, 2018)
+(October 30, 2018)
 A change to the relative contributions of the substructure and the virialized component has been updated in the f(v) total.
-In upcoming work (Necib, Lisanti, Garrisson-Kimmel et al. 2018) we will show how to obtain the contribution of mergers relative to the virialized component.
+In arXiv:1810.XXXXX (Necib, Lisanti, Garrisson-Kimmel et al. 2018) we show how to obtain the contribution of mergers relative to the virialized component.
 This will include an error band.
 The result is as follows:

 f_total(v) = c_halo f_halo(v) +   c_subs f_subs (v),

-where c_subs/c_halo = 0.23^{+0.43}_ {-0.15}.
+where c_subs = 0.42^{+0.26}_ {-0.22}.
+The normalizations are defined as c_halo + c_subs = 1.

 f(v) total currently only includes the average value.
 To obtain the full error band, one needs to add the separate velocity distribution components.